ursl/geant/README.md

 # muamu
-Simple setup for starting a Mu\bar{Mu} sensitivity study
+Simple setup for starting a Muonium-antiMuonium sensitivity study